-Unless you have been living under a rock for the last few years, this is the other obvious choice.
+Unless you have been living under a rock for the last few years, this is another obvious choice.
 Dabo Swinney has made the ACC look like child’s play over the last few seasons and has national titles in 2016 and 2018 to prove it.
-In many ways, the 49-year-old is the only man who can currently hold a candle to Nick Saban.
+In many ways, the 50-year-old is the only man who can currently hold a candle to Nick Saban.

 Jimbo Fisher (Texas A&M)